Frank Rizzo: Attempt for third consecutive term

 Facing Philadelphia's two consecutive term limit, Rizzo persuaded the Philadelphia City Council to place a charter change question on the ballot in 1978 that would have allowed him to run for a third consecutive term in 1979.
 In a record turnout for a Philadelphia municipal election, Philadelphians voted two to one against the change, blocking Rizzo from running in 1979.
 In that election, Republican gubernatorial candidate Dick Thornburgh won a larger-than-expected percentage of the black vote (for a Republican) and the governorship against a heavily favored Democratic opponent.
 The anti-charter change organization soon supported a "Clean Sweep" ticket for municipal offices in 1979, including former Rep. William J. Green III, who was elected mayor.
 Later on Rizzo tried to run again; this time his main Democratic opponent was the first black mayor of Philadelphia, Wilson Goode.
 During this run he tried to connect more with Philadelphia's black population, which proved ineffectual as he won only three percent of the black vote and lost to Goode in a closely contested election.

 Historical assessment

 Rizzo's mayoralty has received retrospective criticism for his alleged racism and the police brutality that took place under his watch.

 A 1985 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Rizzo ranked as the worst American big-city mayor in office since 1820.
-A 1993 edition of Holly's survey saw Rizzo ranked as the fifth-worst American big-city mayor to serve in office since 1820.
+A 1993 edition of Holli's survey saw Rizzo ranked as the fifth-worst American big-city mayor to serve in office since 1820.
 When the latter survey was limited only to mayors that were in office after 1960, the results saw Rizzo ranked as the absolute worst.